yoeo/scala-explained/functions.md

   def beautify(value: String, beautifyer: String => String): String =
     s"pretty $value => ${beautifyer(value)}"

-  // define a classic function that will be sent to the higher order one def enclose(value: String): String = s"{ $value }"
+  // define a plain function that will be sent to the higher order one def enclose(value: String): String = s"{ $value }"

   // ...